Azadeh Moaveni: Career

 As a columnist for Time, she spent the next two years living in Tehran, writing about gender issues and motherhood.
 She collaborated with Nobel Peace Laureate Shirin Ebadi, and wrote her memoir Iran Awakening: A Memoir of Revolution of Hope, published in 2006.
-The book was translated into over twenty languages, and recounts Dr. Ebadi’s life story as Iran’s first female judge, and her support of a revolution that stripped her of that role.
+The book was translated into over twenty languages, and recounts Ebadi's life story as Iran's first female judge, and her support of a revolution that stripped her of that role.
 It charts how human rights lawyers and journalists sought to change discriminatory laws throughout the 1990s using the court of public opinion.
 The New York Times found it "fast-paced, suspenseful, and spare", and the Seattle Post-Intelligencer called it " the most important book you could read this year".

 Moaveni's book Honeymoon in Tehran, published in 2010, explores the disillusionment of a generation coming of age under the Ahmadinejad years.
-Through stories of meeting underground musicians, race car drivers, young radicals, and scholars, she explores "the cultural identity crisis and class frustration that pits Iran’s next generation against the Islamic system".
+Through stories of meeting underground musicians, race car drivers, young radicals, and scholars, she explores "the cultural identity crisis and class frustration that pits Iran's next generation against the Islamic system".
 Booklist called it the "perfect blend of political commentary and social observation".

 In 2014, Moaveni joined journalism faculty at Kingston University and taught as Senior Lecturer, while freelance reporting for Foreign Policy, and The Financial Times.

 In late 2015, she published a front-page story in The New York Times on Syrian women defectors from the Islamic State that was a finalist for a Pulitzer in International Reporting.
 The story revealed industrial-scale recruitment of women by the militant group, and emerged from research Moaveni conducted for her fourth book, Guest House for Young Widows: Among the Women of the Islamic State.
 In 2018, Moaveni was named a New America Fellow.

-As director of the Gender and Conflict Project at the International Crisis Group, Moaveni has reported and conducted field research on women's militancy and peacebuilding, gender dynamics of deadly conflict, and inclusive peace negotiations.
+As director of the Gender and Conflict Project at the International Crisis Group, Moaveni reported and conducted field research on women's militancy and peace-building, gender dynamics of deadly conflict, and inclusive peace negotiations.
 Her fieldwork appeared in a 2019 documentary about women fleeing Boko Haram, which followed her and a colleague working in displacement camps in Maiduguri, Nigeria, speaking to women who often sought to return to the group.
-The following year, she travelled again to northeast Syria to report in al-Hol and al-Roj detention camps, speaking to women and children formerly affiliated with the Islamic State.
+The following year, she travelled again to northeast Syria to report in Al-Hol and Al-Roj detention camps, speaking to women and children formerly affiliated with the Islamic State.

 Her report on their plight, and the refusal of Western governments to repatriate their citizens, has been widely cited in years of advocacy around the subject.
-Her piece about a lost orphan in al-Hol published in The New York Times, “This Baby Is Going to Die,” led the newspaper's website for two days.
+Her piece about a lost orphan in al-Hol published in The New York Times, "This Baby Is Going to Die", led the newspaper's website for two days.

-Moaveni contributes to The London Review of Books, and teaches journalism at New York University in London.
+Moaveni is Associate Professor of Journalism at NYU's Arthur L. Carter Journalism Institute, where she runs the program in Global Journalism.